More than anything, I want this article to serve as a reminder not to become complacent in the calm of summer.

 September is a thrill for a lot of people.
 Kindergartners and undergrads alike are heading back to school; lovers of fall are stocking up on pumpkin spice and Halloween decorations.
-However, not everyone is aware that in addition to these festivities, September 18th is “Get Ready Day.”
+However, not everyone is aware that in addition to these festivities, “Get Ready Day” is recognized annually in mid-September.
 The American Public Health Association (APHA) started this celebration in 2006 as part of the Get Ready campaign.
-This campaign is intended to highlight the importance of preparation for anything from natural disasters, to illnesses, to other emergencies.
+This campaign is intended to highlight the importance of preparing for anything from natural disasters, to illnesses and other emergencies.
 I think that emergency preparedness is vital, considering that diseases and weather have proven destructive in the not-so-distant past.

-In just the past few years, the Zika virus and Ebola have made their way to the United States.
+Within the last decade, the Zika virus and Ebola have made their way to the United States.
 Even the common flu has mutated, and vaccines are growing ineffective.
 People may not realize how important being prepared for illnesses is—at least not until an illness affects their friends, family, or themselves.
 The best thing to do is to prevent illness before a bug can enter your home or infect you.
 Regular vaccinations and copious hand sanitizer will help.